mbottini/mbottini.github.io/journal.md

 website.
 Those are just links.
 * Getting contact form buttons to take up the proper width of the form and stay aligned properly.
+* Dealing with the elements in the Contact form very slightly shifting to the right due to the lack of scrollbar.
+It took me a couple hours just to figure out why on earth identical styles weren't being positioned in the exact same space, and it took some more time to figure out how to demand a scrollbar despite not needing it.

 ### A few entries from `git diff`